Birmingham Building Stone Trails

 3. Birmingham Museum and Art Gallery & Council House

 The architect of this suitably impressive civic palace, with its giant Corinthian columns and rusticated walls, was the equally impressively named Yeoville Thomason.
 The Council House was built between 1874-9 and the Museum and Art Gallery added in 1881-5, following a bequest of paintings from local businessmen, the Tangye Brothers.
-According to Foster (2007), the Council House and adjacent buildings are built from Coxbench, ‘Wrexham’ and Darley Dale Sandstones, all are Upper Carboniferous sandstones.
+According to Foster (2007), the Council House and adjacent buildings are built from Coxbench, ‘Wrexham’ and Darley Dale Sandstones.
+All are Upper Carboniferous sandstones, belonging to the Millstone Grit group (c.
+320 Ma).
 All three sandstones look incredibly similar and are hard to differentiate when seen out of their geological contexts.
 All are buff-coloured, quartz-rich, fluvial sandstones, medium to fine-grained and are variably micaceous and cross-bedded.

 ‘Wrexham Stone’ probably refers to Cefn Stone quarried at nearby Ruabon in Denbighshire (Clwyd).
 This was a popular stone, widely used for civic architecture in North Wales, the Midlands and the North West of England during the later 19th Century.
 It is derived from sandstones within the Upper Carboniferous Coal Measures of the North Wales coal field.